RyanBujold/cart_315/Process/README.md

     - *This is to enhance the visuals of the game to make it closer to a final version*

 ### Feedback
+- mouse scroll to rotate placer
+- more time on race
+- lock placer y axis to the racer?
+- Add a max speed to racer?
+- Motion sickness from camera?

 ### Reflection